IIIF/api/source/auth/2.0/index.md

 There is a primary service profile for authenticating users and granting access, and it has related services nested within its description.
 The related services include a mandatory access token service, and an optional logout service.

 The probe service is declared directly as a service on the resource: the probe service does not belong to any of the authentication services.
 There might be multiple authentication services for a resource (if there is more than one way to gain access) but only one probe service.

+ * The __token service__ from which the client obtains an access token.
+The client needs to present to the token service the same authorizing aspect that the browser will present to the corresponding content resource.
+ * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the resource the probe service is for.
+An access-controlled Content Resource has a probe service.
+An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.

+Clients obtain an __access token__ from a __token service__ and then send the __access token__ to a __probe service__.

 <!--
 A resource with two login (interactive) services each with their own token service.
 The resource can only have one probe service.